Coherency for monoids and purity for their acts: Condition for when almost pure acts are absolutely pure

-\begin{enumerate} \item every almost pure $S$-act is absolutely pure; \item every $S$-act of the form $A(1)$ is absolutely pure; \item every $S$-act of the form $A(1)$ where $A$ is a finitely generated $S$-subact of a finitely presented $S$-act is absolutely pure; \item for any $S$-act $A$, $A(1)$ is a retract of $A(\aleph_0)$. \item for any $S$-act $A$, where $A$ is a finitely generated $S$-subact of a finitely presented $S$-act, $A(1)$ is a retract of $A(\aleph_0)$. \end{enumerate} \end{Thm} \begin{proof} Clearly (1) implies (2), (2) implies (3) and (4) implies (5).
-Proposition~\ref{prop:retractoneway} and Theorem~\ref{thm:towers} give that (4) implies (2) and (5) implies (3).
+\begin{enumerate} \item every almost pure $S$-act is absolutely pure; \item every $S$-act of the form $A(1)$ is absolutely pure; \item every $S$-act of the form $A(1)$ where $A$ is a finitely generated $S$-subact of a finitely presented $S$-act is absolutely pure; \item for any $S$-act $A$ we have that $A(1)$ is a retract of $A(\aleph_0)$. \item for any $S$-act $A$, where $A$ is a finitely generated $S$-subact of a finitely presented $S$-act, $A(1)$ is a retract of $A(\aleph_0)$. \end{enumerate} \end{Thm} \begin{proof} The equivalence of (1), (2) and (4) follows from Theorem~\ref{almostmaintheorem}.
+Clearly (2) implies (3) and (4) implies (5).
+Proposition~\ref{prop:retractoneway} and Theorem~\ref{thm:towers} give that (5) implies (3).

 Suppose that (3) holds.
 Let $A$ be an almost pure $S$-act and let $\theta:B\rightarrow A$ be an $S$-morphism, where $B$ is a finitely generated $S$-subact of a finitely presented $S$-act $M$.
 We follow the proof of Lemma~\ref{lem:building} to obtain an $S$-morphism $\theta_1:B^1_1\rightarrow A$ extending $\theta$.
 But then we can iterate this process to obtain an $S$-morphism $\varphi:B(1)\rightarrow A$ extending $\theta$.